 Wisconsin state statutes include a specific law that is commonly known as the dog bite law.
-If you have been hurt by a dog anywhere in the state of Wisconsin then it is important to know what Wisconsin Statutes, Section 174.02(1) says about liability and about your potential recovery so that you can protect your rights.
+If you have been hurt by a dog anywhere in the state of Wisconsin, then it is important to know what Wisconsin law says about liability and your potential recovery so that you can protect your rights.

 The Wisconsin Dog Bite Law

-(b) After notice.
-Subject to s.
-895.045 and except as provided in s.
-895.57(4), the owner of a dog is liable for 2 times the full amount of damages caused by the dog biting a person with sufficient force to break the skin and cause permanent physical scarring or disfigurement if the owner was notified or knew that the dog had previously, without provocation, bitten a person with sufficient force to break the skin and cause permanent physical scarring or disfigurement.
+- Dog owners are liable for two times the full amount of damages caused by a dog biting a person with sufficient force to break the skin and cause permanent physical scarring or disfigurement if the dog owner was notified or knew that the dog had previously, without provocation, bitten a person with sufficient force to break the skin and cause permanent physical scarring or disfigurement.